Review of Farmina Dog Food

 The fourth ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-In any case, eggs are easy to digest and have an exceptionally high biological value.
+The fifth ingredient is whole dried egg, a dehydrated powder made from shell-free eggs.
+Eggs are easy to digest and have an exceptionally high biological value.

 The seventh ingredient is dehydrated herring, another protein-rich ingredient.

-Depending on its level of freshness and purity, the herring and salmon oil blend should be considered a commendable addition.
+Depending on its level of freshness and purity, herring oil should be considered a commendable addition.

-From here, the list goes on to include a number of other items.
+From here, the list goes on to include a number of other ingredients.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But realistically, items located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Farmina product.

-With four notable exceptions…
+With 7 notable exceptions…